 2022: Collaborative Community Journalism

-The Centre for Investigative Journalism, with funding from the Trust for London, is working on a project aimed at strengthening links between London-based community journalism outlets and community campaign groups.
-The project will bring together and support both groups, as well as an early-career investigative journalist, to work on collaborative investigative projects focusing on issues affecting London communities.
+During 2022, The Centre for Investigative Journalism, with funding from the Trust for London, delivered a project aimed at strengthening links between London-based community journalism outlets and community campaign groups.
+The project brought together and supported both groups, as well as an early-career investigative journalist, to work on collaborative investigative projects focusing on issues affecting London communities.

-We’re happy to announce that for the second year of this project we’ll be working with: Barnet Post, Brixton Blog, Newham Voices and Social Streets.
+During the second year of this project we were very happy to work with: Barnet Post, Brixton Blog, Newham Voices and Social Streets.

-The four Investigative Fellows will receive the following benefits:
+The four Investigative Fellows received the following benefits:

 – Access to online investigative skills training organised by the CIJ over the summer.